autocrossblog/autocrossblog_astro/src/content/post/2007/2007-06-27-p240z-fabricating-a-seat-bracket.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2007-06-27T11:15:00+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/p240z-fabricating-a-seat-bracket"
+excerpt: "Tonight was a semi productive night on the 240Z, which is always a good thing when some productivity happens during the week"
 title: "P240Z fabricating a seat bracket"
-excerpt: "Tonight was a semi productive night on the 240Z, which is always a good thing when some productivity happens during the week"
-author: chris
-url: 'p240z-fabricating-a-seat-bracket'
-tags:  [ 240z, datsun ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 Tonight was a semi productive night on the 240Z, which is always a good thing when some productivity happens during the week, it's hard enough being productive on the weekends.
 More on tonight in a bit.
 Summit Racing kindly sent me all of the fuel part oddities I had ordered last week.
 I had a 12x12 box sitting at the office when I returned from lunch today.
 I was dissapointed to find such a small box, after spending so much money!
 But I guess I did order "small" parts.